 The cream has a soft and rather thick consistency.
 It’s not the easiest to spread so you’ll have to get used to it.
 Skinmedica recommends using a light amount of water on the finger or fingers to hydrate the skin and allow HA5 to better enhance your face.
 I generally put a very light amount of water on my face and spread it before applying the HA5.

 Applying HA5 the next morning (after using other products at night)

 If you’re not using Retin-A based (isotretinoin) or Retinol-based products, then don’t worry about this part.
 You can skip ahead.

 However, as I know that Retinol is an extremely common ingredient in many non-prescription products, I wanted to cover this as well.
-One major reason is because of how as a side effect of use it can dry the skin and requires additional skin care.
+One major reason is because of how as a side effect of using it can dry the skin and requires additional skin care.

 I have had to constantly use skin lotions to keep my skin moisturized in the “off days” after using my 0.1% isotretinoin skin cream overnight.
-It’s a powerful cream, so it is critical that I use an effective skin care routine.
+It’s a powerful cream, so it is critical that I use an effective skincare routine.
 If I don’t, anything I put on my skin can potentially cause heaving burning, peeling skin, and so forth.

 After using Retinol or isotretinoin products I recommend the following when using HA5:

-Using before, at night:
+Using at bedtime

-Just like above, Skinmedica recommends applying HA5 before additional moisturizers or other skin products including sunblock or Retinol-based creams.
+You should use HA5 before additional moisturizers or other skin products including sunblock or Retinol-based creams.

 What does HA5 feel like on the skin & how long does it take to work?